ETS2HubGuide hubETS2Hub

 Quick answer

-Use ETS2 mods safely by starting with Steam Workshop or trusted authors, keeping a clean profile, backing up saves, adding only a few mods at a time, checking the supported ETS2 version, and avoiding free DLC, crack, torrent, or unknown installer downloads.
+Use ETS2 mods safely by starting with Steam Workshop or trusted authors, keeping a clean profile, backing up saves, adding only a few mods at a time, checking the supported ETS2 version, and avoiding unauthorized paid-content access claims or untrusted executable downloads.

 ETS2 mods can add trucks, maps, traffic, sounds, graphics, economy changes, UI tweaks, and quality-of-life features.
 This ETS2 mods guide is a safe starting point, not a download directory.
 The goal is to help you choose categories, protect your saves, and avoid risky files.

 For deeper safety habits, read the Safe ETS2 Mods Guide.
-Before using old mods, check What Is the Latest ETS2 Version?.
+Before using old mods, check What Is the Latest ETS2 Version? and the ETS2 Update Checklist.
 For setup tuning after mods, use Best ETS2 Settings.

 Euro Truck Simulator 2 truck customization menu with configurable parts and preview truck